RiteshKhan/ampHmat/README.md

 ```

 ## Description of the parameters in the main_file.m
 1) d_dim = The dimension of the space.
-The tree will be generated accordingly.
+The balanced 2^d_dim-tree will be generated accordingly.
 For example, if d_dim=3, the resulting tree will be an oct-tree.
 1) nParticlesInLeafAlong1D = The maximum number of particles along 1D at the leaf level.
 The maximum number of particles at the leaf level N_max = nParticlesInLeafAlong1D^d_dim (this decides the depth of the tree $L$).
 3) LR_epsilon (ε) = Target accuracy in the low-rank compression.
 4) kernel_choice = Choice of your desired kernel function (see kernel_menu.md file and select the number from there).